CoBrALab/MAGeTbrain/README.md

     sure that the bin/ folder is in your path when you submit (or in your .bashrc)

 4. After that stage is done, run bin/2* similarily.

-5. run bin/3*, then bin/4* and so on.
+Jobs in these stages can be run simultaneously.

+5. Next, run bin/3_vote_prep.sh and hope you get no errors.
+If you do, you likely had failed jobs during the 2b_compute_scores stage.

+6. Lastly, you will want to run (or submit a job to run) all of the voting, e.g.:

+        bin/vote.py -xcorr 15

+   This produces voted labels using the cross-correlation similarity metric to choose the top 15 templates to vote from for each subject.
+There are other options for various voting regimes.

+   This stage takes (wild guess) roughly 30m - 1h per subject.
+Voted labels appear in output/fusion/<voting_method>/